Delta Gamma_d: A Forgotten Null Test of the Standard Model

 In summary, the parameter $\Delta \Gamma_d$, which describes the width difference between the eigenstates of the effective weak Hamiltonian in the $B_d^0$--$\bar{B}_d^0$ system, is of interest to test the Standard Model and potentially to corroborate the recent evidence for anomalous effects in the $B$ system.
 Few measurements exist, and current experiments have the potential to improve the existing bounds.
 Further improvement will be possible at the LHCb experiment, where a newly proposed method based on the difference between lifetime distributions for the untagged decays $B^0_d \to J/\psi\,K_S^0$ and $B^0_d \to J/\psi\,K^{*0}, K^{*0}\to K^+\pi^-$ appears to be the most promising approach to reach high precision.

 I am grateful to Sheldon Stone and Jacques Lefrancois for comments that provoked this work, and to Paul Harrison, Ulrich Nierste and Guy Wilkinson for comments on the manuscript.
+Thanks also to Yasmine Amhis and Greig Cowan for pointing out a typo in Eqs.~(\ref{sinhApprox}) and~(\ref{untaggedRate}).
 This work is supported by the Science and Technology Facilities Council (United Kingdom) and by the European Research Council under FP7.